Studio Aleppo [Helsinki]

-‘Old and ‘new’ Amsterdam residents will be portrayed in a portrait studio under the same conditions.
+‘Old and ‘new’ city residents will be portrayed in a portrait studio under the same conditions.
 Statements of all participants will be gathered by asking short questions.
 The answers can be the starting point for a conversation.
 With this, Studio Aleppo creates space for encounters and contributes to a change in the perception of refugees and locals.
-Show what you can do for each other!

 02. What are we going to do?